DoronHav/doronhav.github.io/_pages/about.md

 news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: True # includes social icons at the bottom of the page
 ---

 Hi!